zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

     <option>Garlic<option>
   </select>

-The ``default`` type allows a specified value to be inserted when the form field is left blank.
+The **default** directive allows a specified value to be inserted when the form field is left blank.
 In the above example, if the user does not select values from the list of toppings, the default value will be used.
 The record ``pizza`` will have the attribute ``toppings`` and its